AnmolKhangura/note-app/README.md

 Motivation
 ----------

-The motivation behind this project is:
+This project was developed to:

-*   To learn about user authentication and Google OAuth.
+* Gain hands-on experience with user authentication and Google OAuth.

-*   To implement JWT for secure authentication and a stateless server.
+* Implement JWT for secure and stateless authentication.

-*   To gain hands-on experience with React and backend development while following best practices.
+* Improve React and backend development skills while following best practices.

-*   To get a sense of full-stack development by working on both frontend and backend.
+* Gain a deeper understanding of full-stack development.

-*   To integrate PostgreSQL as the database solution.
+* Integrate PostgreSQL as the database solution.

 Features